Connect with us

 Years of trauma

-Cynotia not only faced trauma but dealt with a history of mental illness as her birth mother tried to commit suicide, and her grandmother and grandfather both died as a result of suicide.
+Cynotia not only faced trauma but dealt with a history of mental illness.
+Her birth mother tried to death by suicide.
+Her grandmother and grandfather both died as a result of death by suicide.
 If that isn’t enough, Brown’s mother and grandmother were both victims of rape.

 Adoption

 Cyntoia dropped out of elementary school and ran away to Nashville.
-By the age of 16, Cyntoia Brown was living in a motel with a pimp named “Kut Throat”, who raped and abused her, while forcing her to become a prostitute.
+By the age of 16, Cyntoia Brown was living in a motel with a pimp named “Kut Throat”, who raped and abused her, while forcing her to become a sex worker.

 “This is a young girl who’s at the tail end of three generations of violence against women,” Birman told Fox 17 News.
 “She had no chance.”